KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/NoSQL-notes.md

 - Normalization is a process which prepares data to be stored in a database.
 It helps establish tables and relationships between tables.
 It eliminates redundancy and inconsistent dependency.

 1. Prepares the data to be stored in a database.
-2. Helps establish tables and relationships between tables.
+2. Establish tables and their relationships.
 3. Eliminates Redundancy.
 4. Eliminates Inconsistent Dependency.